shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The leaves of the trees around her bounced in time with the drum.
 Up and down.
 Up and down.
 She stared ahead past the drum down the dirt path they were about to take.
 It was narrow but well-worn.
 Navigating it would be easy.
 As the wind blew over her along the path, she pounded the drum at a regular pace.

 Three wolves of similar age marched in place around her, syncing themselves up to the beat of the drum.
 A shorter, stockier, white wolf punched the air in front of her, incidentally shaking off some of the caked mud that had accumulated on her fur.
 Then she picked up a hammer and swung it wildly to the beat of the drum.
 A grey and white wolf danced elegantly in place while doing reps with her eyes.
 Her grey and white fur blurred with the background, but the bald spot on her head was still clearly visible.
-A black and grey wolf stretched his muscles, flexing them with each drum beat.
+A black and grey wolf stretched his muscles, flexing them with each drumbeat.
 A slingshot rested on his waist, attached to his belt.

 The first wolf slowed down the beat of the drum, and the other three slowed their motions immediately.
 After a brief pause, the beat of the drum ramped up, beating faster and faster.
 At first it seemed the other three wolves were moving faster of their own accord, but soon they began moving faster than humanly possible.
 Even the short wolf, with her hammer swings, swung her hammer so fast it became a blur.
 Their rapid movements matched the drum's insanely fast tempo.